 When shoes are too tight it causes pressure in the forefoot to the area behind the big toe and behind the fifth toe.
 This occurs in men and women.
 To check if you have this type of bunion and bunionette, look at the big toenail and toe when standing.
 It should be level and straight.
 Look at your shoes when wearing them.
 Ballerina pumps, slip on shoes and high heels are the main culprit.
 Are the boney areas exactly where the edge of the forefoot where the shoe cuts across the top and side of the foot?
 The pressure from tight footwear makes the bone react and grow larger.
 It may also start to grow a swelling called a buses to protect the bone which makes the lumps look larger than they actually are.

+This type is exclusively found in women’s feet particularly with hormone changes or after having children or age related.
 Normal female hormones make the ligaments softer and more chewing gum like.
 They hold the forefoot bones together tightly.
 But with hormones affecting these ligaments the forefoot gets wider over time.
 The big toe also starts to deviate and move towards the second toe and the toenail plate on the big toe also turns.
 To see if you have Type II bunion stand on your feet and look at your big toe.
 If the big toe moves across towards the second toe then you have Type II bunion.
 It should be noted that there is a good medial arch and straight ankle and there is no involvement from the medial arch collapsing.